SSE Patterns

 • Addhx-disinherit="hx-target hx-swap" on the sse-connect element to prevent layout-level hx-targetfrom bleeding into SSE swaps.

-chirp checkvalidates all three rules at compile time.
+chirp checkvalidates all four rules at compile time.

 Pattern 2: Client-Managed Surfaces